 It is a very bad idea in fact.

-For example a couple of months ago – actually it was Mothering Sunday to make matters worse – a private medical consultant happily sitting at home got up to answer the doorbell.
+For example a couple of weeks ago – a private medical consultant happily sitting at home got up to answer the doorbell.

 He was not at all amused to be greeted by one of his patients standing there.
 The patient had called round to pay the excess off on his private medical insurance policy.